loda-lang/loda-programs/programs/oeis/list5.md

 * [A275799](http://oeis.org/A275799) ([program](275/A275799.asm)): Number of inequivalent (modulo C_4 rotations) square n X n grids with squares coming in two colors and three squares have one of the colors.
 * [A275812](http://oeis.org/A275812) ([program](275/A275812.asm)): Sum of exponents larger than one in the prime factorization of n: A001222(n) - A056169(n).
 * [A275855](http://oeis.org/A275855) ([program](275/A275855.asm)): Platinum mean sequence: fixed point of the morphism 0 -> 0001, 1 -> 001.
+* [A275868](http://oeis.org/A275868) ([program](275/A275868.asm)): Numbers n tracing out a spiral path in a pentagonal Z module thereby creating a ten-fold twin pattern with relations to quasicrystals.
 * [A275874](http://oeis.org/A275874) ([program](275/A275874.asm)): a(n) = (n-4)*(n+1)*(n+3)/6.
 * [A275876](http://oeis.org/A275876) ([program](275/A275876.asm)): a(n) = 4*n*(n^2 - 3*n - 1)/3.
 * [A275906](http://oeis.org/A275906) ([program](275/A275906.asm)): Expansion of (1+x+x^2) / (1-4*x-4*x^2-x^3).